GapIntelligence/html-css-standards/README.md

   }
 }

-/* Don't overquality selectors if not needed, it increases specificity. the example below is no good. */ ul.list {
+/* Don't overquality selectors if not needed, it increases specificity. in the example below, the ul is not needed. */ ul.list {
   list-style: none;
 }